Veertien Mie

 Veertien Mie (ヴィアティン三重, Viatin Mie) is a Japanese football club based between Kuwana and Yokkaichi, Mie Prefecture.
-They currently play in the Japan Football League, Japanese fourth tier of league football.
+They currently play in the fourth-tier Japan Football League.

 History

 "Veertien" means "fourteen" in Dutch, after Johan Cruijff's playing number.
 As with V-Varen Nagasaki, their colours are orange with traces of blue.
 Founded as Veertien FC in 2012 to bring a team from Mie Prefecture to professional football in Japan, Doru Isac was invited to overview the activities at the club.
 After using the name Veertien Kuwana for two seasons from 2013, they converted the identity from the 2015 season to Veertien Mie.

 Results came rapidly, since the club was able to clinch five promotions in a row, from the 3rd division of the Mie Prefectural League to the Japan Football League for the 2017 season.
 They also featured in one edition of the Emperor's Cup, reaching the 2nd round in 2014 and losing to Cerezo Osaka only after extra time.